Temporary Total Disability Attorney

 Your temporary total disability benefits are determined based on your pre-tax wages for the 52 weeks prior to your injury.
 Your payments should be equal to 66 ⅔ percent of your average weekly gross pay, subject to minimum and maximum limits.

 Although there are set minimum and maximum amounts for TTD benefits, the amount received can vary.
-Overtime hours may sometimes be included to determine your average weekly wage (AWW) under certain conditions, but it is calculated at your straight wage, not time-and-one-half.
-Other factors that may impact your AWW calculation include whether you had more than one job at the time you were injured, whether you only worked on a casual basis, and whether you have a full 52 consecutive weeks of employment.
+Overtime hours may be included to determine your average weekly wage (AWW) under certain conditions, but it is calculated at your straight wage, not time-and-one-half.
+Other factors that may impact your AWW calculation include whether you had more than one job at the time you were injured, whether you only worked casually, and whether you have a full 52 consecutive weeks of employment.

 Need Help With Your Case?